Continual power system

 A continual power system is a system for reliably supplying uninterrupted power.
 Examples of a continual power system include uninterruptible power supplies and emergency power systems.
 The need for continual power systems has risen because more and more essential services depend on consistent power, such as lighting, computing, and communications.

 Continual power systems are used because energy provider's roles and responsibilities are not rigorously defined.

 The key to reliable power systems is to avoid power disturbances, such as deviation of voltage or current in an ideal single-frequency sine wave with constant amplitude and frequency.

-In a 2011, study conducted with Flemish households, researchers found that a relatively small share were willing to accept lower reliability in return for a small bill discount.
+In a study conducted in 2011 with Flemish households, researchers found that a relatively small share were willing to accept lower reliability in return for a small bill discount.

 Flywheel

 An example of a continual power system is the flywheel, which is common on colocation sites.
 These consist of an electric motor, a flywheel, a generator, and a diesel engine.
 In normal operation, the electric motor, supplied from the grid, turns the flywheel which in turn, turns the generator.
 In the event of generator failure, the flywheel keeps the generator turning while the diesel engine restarts.
 The flywheel is an effective way of governing the Flywheel Energy Storage System (FESS) for wind power smoothing.
 It stores in the range of 89-93% of the mean state of charge which means that as the blades on the flywheel turn, between 89-93% of the energy is stored.